iZettle/javascript-env/README.md

 # javascript-env

+## Deprecation notice: We had a good run but javascript-env is no longer used or maintained by iZettle.

 A collection of programs and configuration files that is meant to be shared between our JavaScript projects.

 ## Install